13nt/JoyBookDirectory/README.md

 2 - Open JoyBookDirectory.xcworkspace.

-3 - Build and run the app on a simulator or your desired physical device.
+3 - Build and run the app on a simulator or your desired physical devices.

 # Usage